White Cottage, Happisburgh

 Bedroom 3: Double bed, antique wood with slatted head and foot board with carved decorative detail.
 Lovely oak wardrobe, chest of drawers and chair.

-Bathroom: Large shower cubicle, separate bath, toilet and sink.
+Bathroom: Large shower cubicle (new for December 2017) with drench shower head, separate bath, toilet and sink.
 Views over the garden and to the lighthouse beyond.

-There is a wood store and a large wooden shed fitted out with lighting, carpet and electricity as a games room (darts and table tennis)
+There is a wood store and a large wooden shed fitted out with lighting, carpet and electricity as a games room (darts, table tennis and table football)

 What we provide